johngarnett/robin/README.md

 If you would like to assign a different venue to A, just enter your venues and teams in a different order.

+If some venues have only one team, just enter the single team for those.
+For example,

+    TDS ETB
+    WAT SHK
+    ADM ADB
+    RAY RMS

+The first column specifies the venue name and the second column is the team for that venue.

+## PAIRS

+The --pairs flag allows you to indicate a relationship between pairs of solo teams.
+This is useful in conjunction with the --sister flag which generates a week of matches between teams which share a venue.
+Teams paired up via --pairs are considered to share a venue for purposes of generating the homecoming / civil war week of the schedule.

+Here is the format of the pairs file.

+    ETB RMS
+    SHK ADB

+Here, (ETB, RMS) are paired and (SHK, ADB) are paired.

+## HISTORY

+The --history flag specifies a file containing a record of past matchups between the various teams.
+The scheduler will attempt to avoid repeating an exact matchup in which venue, home team, and away team all match a previous year.
+One way to avoid an exact matchup is to swap home and away as compared to the previous year so that the match is played at a different venue.
+Another way is to schedule a match against a fresh opponent, which is possible if a new team has been added or if a partial round robin was used in the previous year.

+Here is the format of the history file.

+    14      8BT     PGN     CDC
+    14      ANC     CPO     CRA
+    15      RAY     RMS     DSV
+    16      WAT     SHK     SKP

+The first column is the season number, the second is the venue, the third is the home team, and the fourth is the away team.
+Larger season numbers indicate more recent matchups.

+If a given matchup appears more than once in the history file, then only the matchup from the most recent season is retained.

+Specifying two or three past seasons is typically sufficient to produce a schedule that is fresh enough.

+## GROUPS

+The --groups flag allows teams to be split into two different groups.
+This is useful together with the --inter flag, which indicates that matchups should occur only between teams which are not in the same group.
+The -intra flag indicates that matchups should occur only between teams which are in the same group.

+The two groups should be equal in size, if possible.
+Each group must have an even number of teams.

+Here is the format of the groups file.

+NLT bumper
+TTT bumper
+RMS bumper
+SHK bumper
+SWL target
+PBR target
+CRA target
+CDC target

+The first column is the team name and the second column is the group name.
+You can choose whatever you like for the group names as long as only two unique names are used.

+The --groups, --inter, and --intra flags will work best in conjunction with a partial round robin schedule, by specifying fewer weeks in the schedule via --weeks.
+This gives the scheduler more degrees of freedom, which makes finding valid matchups easier.
+Otherwise, the scheduler may take too much time to find a schedule or may be unable to find one.

+Here is an example use of the --groups flag.
+This example is split across multiple lines for presentation purposes, but should all be on one line when entered on the command line.
+Using a shell script or command file makes it easier.

+    node robin.js --venues=16 --weeks=10 --groups=config/groups-mnp.csv
+       --names=config/names-mnp.csv --intra --brute --output=solution-mnp.csv
+       --history=config/history-mnp.csv --sister=last --mnp --duplicates=0
+       --pattern=config/pattern-mnp.csv --pairs=config/pairs-mnp.csv